Building prosperity & digital Culture.

 I’ve worked in and alongside organisations tackling complex social challenges.

-and how to make it matter.Today, my work sits at the intersection of digital, strategy, and culture.I see digital not just as a tool, but as an infrastructure shaping Africa’s future.And I see my role as contributing to that future in a very specific way:Helping the people doing the most meaningful work become more visible, more resonant, and more influential.I’m also drawn to movement.To new places, new ideas, new collaborations.
+I’ve judged social impact campaigns, seeing firsthand what works and what doesn’t when ideas meet the real world.That combination is rare.
+It means I understand how to make something compelling, and how to make it matter.Today, my work sits at the intersection of digital, strategy, and culture.I see digital not just as a tool, but as infrastructure shaping Africa’s future.My role in contributing to that future is by helping the people doing the most meaningful work become more visible, resonant, and influential.I’m also drawn to movements.

-To the kind of work that sits between disciplines and between worlds.So I’m always looking to work with people, across Africa and globally, who care about building a more thoughtful, prosperous, and culturally grounded digital society.If that’s the kind of work you’re doing, we’ll probably get along.
+To the kind of work that sits between disciplines and between worlds.Therefore, I’m always looking to work with people, across Africa and globally, who care about building a more thoughtful, prosperous, and culturally grounded digital society.If that’s the kind of work you’re doing, we’ll probably get along.

-Proven Impact- Coached hundreds of business leaders through my programs on how to reposition themselves and build a future-proof brand.
+- Coached hundreds of business leaders through my programs on how to reposition themselves and build a future-proof brand.

 - Lead consultant on the repositioning, digital strategy, plus design and rollout of a major campaign by Tiko, an innovative regional INGO working to advance healthcare for young girls via tech.